Fiducism

 The Golden Rule

-The traditional rule ("Treat others as you wish to be treated") is well-intentioned but, strictly applied, leads to everyone forgoing things they themselves want for the sake of the other, even though the other has different desires.
-And so in the end, everyone is worse off than if everyone looked after themselves.
-At best, it can be a useful basic rule as long as one does not know the other well enough.
+The traditional rule ("Treat others as you want them to treat you") is well-intentioned but, strictly applied, leads to everyone foregoing things they themselves want for the sake of the other, even though the other has different desires.
+And in the end, everyone is worse off than if everyone took care of themselves.
+At best, it can be a sensible basic rule as long as one does not know the other well enough.

-The fiducist approach refines it to "Treat others as the quality of your specific relationship requires for a low-friction and trusting interaction."
-This considers different relationship levels (family, business partner) and replaces subjective desires with the objective criterion of friction minimization.
+The Fiducist approach refines it to "Treat others as the quality of your specific relationship requires for a low-friction and trusting interaction."
+This takes into account different relationship levels (family, business partner) and replaces subjective desires with the objective criterion of friction minimization.

 Epicurus and the Kepos

-In Epicurus' garden, friendship and freedom from suffering and disturbance were considered the highest goods of a successful life.
-This is a direct anticipation of the fiducist basic motivation.
+In the Garden of Epicurus, friendship and freedom from suffering and disturbance were considered the highest goods of a successful life.
+This is a direct anticipation of the Fiducist basic motivation.

-Fiducism offers practical instructions for action to actively build and nurture these friendship networks to achieve the desired state.
+Fiducism offers practical instructions for actively building and maintaining these friendship networks to achieve the desired state.

 Stoicism

-Like the Stoics, Fiducism emphasizes the absolute personal responsibility of the individual and the focus on the area one can control – one's own actions and the cultivation of one's own relationships.
-The crucial difference lies in the addressee of the duty: Not to an abstract world logos or cosmic reason, but to the concrete people in one's own trust network.
+Like the Stoics, Fiducism emphasizes the absolute personal responsibility of the individual and the concentration on the area it can control – one's own actions and the cultivation of one's own relationships.
+The crucial difference lies in the addressee of the duty: Not to an abstract world-logos or cosmic reason, but to the concrete people in one's own trust network.

 Utilitarianism